punkave/kickshirts/README.md

 ## Scraping new data

 If you do decide to run `build.js`, be aware it fetches only 10 projects by default.
-We're scraping Kickstarter and you usually don't want to wait for that.
 If you really want to do a full run, you can do:

     node build.js 1000

-But the test data you gunzipped above is perfectly adequate, just a little old.
+PLEASE RUN THIS RESPONSIBLY, do not schedule it to run more than once a day or so at most.

 ## Deployment